lammps/lammps/doc/src/create_atoms.rst

 """""""""""

-This command creates atoms (or molecules) within the simulation box, either on a lattice, or a single atom (or molecule), or on a surface defined by a triangulated mesh, or a random collection of atoms (or molecules).
-It is an alternative to reading in atom coordinates explicitly via a :doc:`read_data <read_data>` or :doc:`read_restart
+This command creates atoms (or molecules) within the simulation box, either on a lattice, or at a single specified location, or randomly, or on a surface defined by a triangulated mesh.
+It is an alternative to reading in atom coordinates explicitly via a :doc:`read_data
-<read_restart>` command.
-A simulation box must already exist, which is
+<read_data>` or :doc:`read_restart <read_restart>` command.
+A
-typically created via the :doc:`create_box <create_box>` command.
+simulation box must already exist, which is typically created via the :doc:`create_box <create_box>` command.
+Before using this command, a lattice must typically also be defined using the :doc:`lattice
-Before using this command, a lattice must also be defined using the :doc:`lattice <lattice>` command, unless you specify the *single* style with units = box or the *random* style.
+<lattice>` command, unless you specify the *single* style with units =
+box or the *random* style.
 For the remainder of this doc page, a created atom or molecule is referred to as a "particle".

 If created particles are individual atoms, they are assigned the specified atom *type*, though this can be altered via the *basis* keyword as discussed below.
-If molecules are being created, the type of each atom in the created molecule is specified in the file read by the :doc:`molecule <molecule>` command, and those values are added to the specified atom *type* (e.g., if *type* = 2 and the file specifies atom types 1, 2, and 3, then each created molecule will have atom types 3, 4, and 5).
+If molecules are being created, the type of each atom in the created molecule is specified in a specified file read by the :doc:`molecule <molecule>` command, and those values are added to the specified atom *type* (e.g., if *type* = 2 and the file specifies atom types 1, 2, and 3, then each created molecule will have atom types 3, 4, and 5).

 For the *box* style, the create_atoms command fills the entire simulation box with particles on the lattice.
 If your simulation box